What is personal information?

 First Samuel treats any complaints about our handling of personal information seriously.
 We will fully investigate any complaint you lodge with us and seek to provide a response as soon as practicable and, in general, no later than 30 days after the receipt of the initial complaint.

 If you are not satisfied with the outcome of your complaint you may refer the matter to the Office of the Australian Information Commissioner.
+The Australian Financial Complaints Authority (AFCA) can consider most privacy complaints involving providers of financial services.
 We will provide you with further details when we respond to your complaint.